Enterprise-CMCS/mac-fc-security-hub-visibility/README.md

 issues and issues created by other systems are excluded.

-Snowflake mode queries every `OPEN` finding for exactly one configured FISMA ID or acronym across all tools and severities.
+Snowflake mode queries every `OPEN` finding for exactly one configured FISMA ID or acronym across all tools and severities by default.
+Set the optional `snowflake-tool` input to one `TOOL_NAME`, such as `KUBEBENCH`, to process only that tool.
+A tool-filtered run also requires the matching canonical Jira label (for example, `tool-kubebench`) during reconciliation.
+This prevents a run for one tool from closing tickets owned by another tool.
+Omit `snowflake-tool` to retain the FISMA-wide, all-tools behavior.

 Automatic close defaults to `false` in Snowflake mode and remains `true` in AWS mode.
-Enable Snowflake auto-close only after validating that every expected tool supplied a complete authoritative result and that absence from the view reliably means resolution.
+Enable Snowflake auto-close only after validating that every expected tool in the selected boundary supplied a complete authoritative result and that absence from the view reliably means resolution.

 The view must expose these columns: